MAVENSDC/Pydivide/README.rst

 Install Python
 =============

-You will need Python version 3.5 to run pydivide.
+You will need the Anaconda distribution of Python 3 in order to run pytplot.

-It is recommended that you install `Anaconda <https://www.continuum.io/downloads/>`_, as it comes with a suite of packages that are useful for data science.
+`Anaconda <https://www.continuum.io/downloads/>`_ comes with a suite of packages that are useful for data science.

-You could also install python directly from `python.org <https://www.python.org/download/>`_.

 Install pydivide
 =============